countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 We release (ship) our work to real customers at the end of the sprint.

 #### Stand-up Meetings
-Every day, please share something on your team's public slack channel regarding the work you did.
+Countable doesn't hold synchronous stand-up meetings.
+Instead, every day, please share something on your team's public slack channel regarding the work you did.
 It's best to show a screenshot of your work for feedback.

+## Reference

 ### Roles
 These are the duties we must assigned when doing Scrum.